Suzanne Basso: Victim

-Buddy Musso had been married previously and had a son with his wife, who died of cancer in 1980.
+Louis Charles "Buddy" Musso had been married previously and had a son with his wife, who died of cancer in 1980.
 In 1997, Musso was living in an assisted living house in Cliffside Park, New Jersey, near New York City, and worked as a bagger at a ShopRite store.
 At age 58, he met Suzanne Basso, who was 43 at the time, at a church bazaar near his house.
 They started a long-distance relationship and he planned to move to Texas with Basso.
 He moved to the Houston area on June 14, 1998.